Azeng95/MitoSeek/README.md

-                        (-noch to turn off and -ch to turn on), default = on -hp [int]               Heteroplasmy threshold using [int] percent alternative allele observed, default = 5 -ha [int]               Heteroplasmy threshold using [int] allele observed, default = 0 -alpha [float]          Shape1 parameter of Beta prior distribution, default is 3.87 which is estimated from 600 BRCA samples -beta  [float]          Shape2 parameter of Beta prior distribution, default is 174.28, which is estimated from 600 BRCA samples
--A                      If - A is used, the total read count is the total allele count of all allele observed.
+                        (-noch to turn off and -ch to turn on), default = on -hp [int]               Heteroplasmy threshold using [int] percent alternative allele observed, default = 5 -ha [int]               Heteroplasmy threshold using [int] allele observed, default = 0 -A                      If - A is used, the total read count is the total allele count of all allele observed.
                         Otherwise, the total read count is the sum of major and minor allele counts.
-Default = off -mmq [int]              Minimum map quality, default =20 -mbq [int]              Minimum base quality, default =20 -sb [int]               Remove all sites with strand bias score in the top [int] %, default = 10 -cn                     Estimate relative copy number of input bam(s), does not work with mitochondria targeted sequencing bam files, (-noch to turn off and -ch to turn on) default = off.
+Default = off -mmq [int]              Minimum map quality, default =20 -mbq [int]              Minimum base quality, default =20 -cn                     Estimate relative copy number of input bam(s), does not work with mitochondria targeted sequencing bam files, (-noch to turn off and -ch to turn on) default = off.
 -sp [int]               Somatic mutation detection threshold,int = percent of alternative allele observed in tumor, default int=5